Rade Krunić: 2019–20 season

 He made his competitive debut for the team on 29 September in a loss to Fiorentina.
-On 3 November, he started his first game for Milan against Lazio.
+On 3 November, he started his first match for Milan against Lazio.

-In February 2020, he suffered a foot injury, which was diagnosed as broken foot and was ruled out for at least a month.
-He returned to the pitch on 4 July, over four months after the injury.
+In February 2020, he suffered a foot injury, which was diagnosed as a broken foot and was ruled out for at least a month.
+Over four months after the injury, on 4 July, he returned to the pitch.

 2020–21 season

-Krunić made his season debut on 21 September against Bologna.
-On 22 October, he scored his first goal for Milan in UEFA Europa League game against Celtic.
-Four months later, he scored his first league goal.
+Krunić debuted in the season on 21 September against Bologna.
+On 22 October, he scored his first goal for Milan in a UEFA Europa League tie against Celtic.
+Four months later, he scored his first league goal against his former squad Hellas Verona.

 2021–22 season

-Krunić played his first game of the campaign in a defeat of Sampdoria on 23 August 2021.
+Krunić played his first fixture of the campaign in a defeat of Sampdoria on 23 August 2021.

-On 19 October, he debuted in UEFA Champions League away at Porto.
+On 19 October, he debuted in the UEFA Champions League away at Porto.

 He won his first title with the club on 22 May 2022, when they were crowned league champions after 11 years.

 2022–23 season

-Krunić appeared in his first game of the season against Udinese on 13 August 2022.
+Krunić appeared in his first encounter of the season against Udinese on 13 August.

-In September, he signed a new three-year deal with Milan.
+In September, he extended his contract with Milan until June 2025.

-He appeared in his 100th match for the team against Dinamo Zagreb on 25 October.
+He made his 100th appearance for the side against Dinamo Zagreb on 25 October.

-On 2 November, he scored his first UEFA Champions League goal in a victory over Red Bull Salzburg.
+On 2 November, he scored his first UEFA Champions League goal in a win over Red Bull Salzburg.

+2023–24 season

+Krunić made his season debut on 21 August against Bologna.

+He appeared in his 100th clash for Milan in the Serie A against Lecce on 11 November.

+Fenerbahçe

+In January 2024, Krunić was sent on a six-month loan to Turkish outfit Fenerbahçe.
+He debuted officially for the club in a Turkish Cup contest against Adanaspor on 17 January.
+A week later, he made his league debut against Samsunspor.

+In July, Fenerbahçe signed him on a three-year deal.

+Red Star Belgrade

+In September, Krunić joined Red Star Belgrade on a contract until June 2027.
+He debuted competitively for the team on 14 September against Napredak Kruševac.
+On 27 November, he scored his first goal for Red Star Belgrade in a UEFA Champions League clash against VfB Stuttgart.
+Three weeks later, he scored a brace in a beating of Čukarički, which were his first league goals for the side.
+He won his first piece of silverware with the club on 6 April 2025, when they were proclaimed league champions.

 International career

-Krunić was a member of Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.
+Krunić was a member of the Bosnia and Herzegovina under-21 team under coach Vlado Jagodić.

-In November 2015, he received his first senior call-up, for UEFA Euro 2016 qualifying play-offs against Republic of Ireland, but had to wait until 3 June 2016 to make his debut in 2016 Kirin Cup game against Denmark.
+In November 2015, he received his first senior call up, for the UEFA Euro 2016 qualifying play-offs against Republic of Ireland, but had to wait until 3 June 2016 to make his debut in a 2016 Kirin Cup game against Denmark.

 On 23 March 2019, in a UEFA Euro 2020 qualifier against Armenia, Krunić scored his first senior international goal.